morgen-peschke/trans-factsheet/README.md

     * **Commonly cited by anti-trans activists in order to try and prove the false claim that puberty blockers are harmful**
     * The girl in the article had precocious puberty (puberty starting too early), which can be dangerous if untreated
-    * The effects cited are common from using the medication for too long and or using the wrong dose, meaning its the fault of the doctor and not the medication
+    * The effects cited are common from using the medication for too long and or using the wrong dose, meaning it's the fault of the doctor and not the medication
     * The article does not prove puberty blockers are bad, it proves doctors need to do better
 * [A Wiik et al. 2019: Muscle strength, size and composition following 12 months of gender-affirming treatment in transgender individuals: retained advantage for the transwomen](https://www.biorxiv.org/content/10.1101/782557v1)
-    * The study is not peer reviewed despite how long its been up
+    * The study is not peer reviewed despite how long it's been up
     * Bad methodology: the study doesn't take into account outside influence on muscle mass such as manual labor or exercise neither pre hrt nor during the treatment, which can provide a big starting point regardless of sex hormones, Something which compares trans athletes and trans people who aren't as active would provide more